 The ways of the Ainu

 The Ainu lived in kotan, or “permanent villages,” comprised of several homes perched along banks of rivers where salmon could be found in abundance.
-Each Kotan was headed by a male chief called Kotan Kor Kur.
-Although the chief had personal authority, for all major decicions he would conferr with the community in a group discussion called an ukoramkor.
+Each kotan was headed by a male chief called Kotan Kor Kur.
+Although the chief had personal authority, for all major decisions he would confer with the community in a group discussion called an ukoramkor.

 The houses would be set up at a variable distance from one another that could range from three hundred feet upwards, mainly to prevent fires.
 Inside the reed walls of each house (chise), a nuclear family cooked and gathered around a central hearth.
 The chise was rectangular in shape and consisted of one large room with and open rectangular hearth at its center.

 At the eastern end of the house was a window (rorun purai), a sacred opening facing upstream, toward the mountains, homeland of bears and the source of the salmon-rich river.
 The bear’s spirit could enter or exit through the window.
 Outside the window was an altar, also facing upstream, where people held bear ceremonies.

 The Ainu had no writing system but memorized their history and legends in never-ending epic chant known as the Yukara.